Shkvaldev/docgpt_backend/README.md

 ```

 ## TODO
-- Integrate tasks into websocket part of the API
+- Integrate tasks into websocket part of the API (make better)
-- Add documents creation for graph
 - Create API from dealing with documents graph
 - Add auto cleaning tasks statuses